-- 19. Doctors who are required to be on an on-call rota will be paid an on-call availability supplement.
+- 21. Doctors who are required to be on an on-call rota will be paid an on-call availability supplement.
 This shall be calculated as a percentage of full-time Basic Salary (excluding any Extra Programmed Activities, and any other fees, allowances or supplements).
 The availability supplement does not alter the amount of basic salary for any other purpose or calculation.
-The supplement payable will depend on the level and frequency of the on-call duties, using the criteria set out in paragraphs 20 to 21 below. - 20.
+The supplement payable will depend on the level and frequency of the on-call duties, using the criteria set out in paragraphs 22 to 23 below. - 22.
 The level of the doctor's on-call duties for these purposes will be agreed as part of job planning by making a prospective assessment of the typical nature of the response that the doctor is likely to have to undertake when called during an on-call period.
 This assessment will take into account the nature of the calls that the doctor typically receives whilst on-call.
-Payment will be made in accordance with Table 1.
-The two levels are: - Level 1: this applies where the doctor is typically required to return immediately to site when called or has to undertake interventions with a similar level of complexity to those that would normally be carried out on site, such as telemedicine or complex telephone consultations; - Level 2: this applies where the doctor can typically respond by giving telephone advice and/or by returning to work later. - 21.
-The frequency of availability and the associated banding supplement (see Table 1 below) will be agreed prospectively during the job planning process following assessment by aggregating the number of on-call duties over an agreed period.
+Payment will be made in accordance with Table 1 (below).